MCP and Skills

 - Docs -- Read and edit documents

-Tools are scope-filtered based on the permissions you grant during OAuth.
+Tools are filtered based on the permissions you grant during sign-in.

 Installing MCP Servers